Bob Menendez: Corruption charges and conviction

+2006 ethics complaint

 On August 27, 2006, two Republican state lawmakers filed an ethics complaint against Menendez, alleging he broke conflict-of-interest rules when renting property to a nonprofit agency that receives federal funds.
 Menendez helped the agency win designation as a Federally Qualified Health Center in 1998.
 That designation allowed it to receive additional federal grants.
 Menendez allies said that the organization in question, the North Hudson Community Action Corp., which provides social services and health care to the poor and was founded in 1960, had received federal funding for years before Menendez was in Congress, and receives its funding based on mathematical formulas.
 Menendez said that he rented the property out below market value because "he was supportive of its work".
 The total rent collected over nine years was over $300,000.

 2015 indictment

 In January 2013, Federal Bureau of Investigation (FBI) agents raided the office of Florida ophthalmologist Salomon Melgen, a close friend and major donor to Menendez.
 Later that month, a federal grand jury in Miami began investigating Menendez for his role in advocating for Melgen's business interests.
 It was revealed over the following months that Menendez had paid Melgen nearly $59,000 for two private flights to the Dominican Republic in 2010.
 This raised questions about whether the flights violated Senate Ethics Committee rules.
 It was also found that Melgen's company had contributed more than $950,000 to Menendez's 2012 reelection campaign.
-Melgen's home was raided again on October 22 but he still refused to cooperate investigators.
+Melgen's home was raided again on October 22 but he still refused to cooperate with investigators.

 On April 1, 2015, the United States Department of Justice indicted Menendez and Melgen in United States v.
 Menendez (3d Cir.
 2016).
 The charges against Menendez included bribery, fraud, and making false statements.
 According to the indictment, Menendez asked top State Department officials to pressure the Dominican Republic's government to enforce a port-security contract that would benefit Melgen's company while at the same time Melgen was promising to give $60,000 to Menendez's campaign.
 Prosecutors also charged that Menendez acted as Melgen's "personal senator", helping obtain visas for several of Melgen's girlfriends.
 In return, Menendez was accused of accepting a range of gifts from Melgen, including trips on Melgen's private jet, three nights at a five-star Paris hotel, a round of golf at a private club in West Palm Beach, and access to an exclusive Dominican resort—some of which Menendez allegedly failed to report on financial disclosure forms.
 Melgen also donated a substantial amount of money to Menendez's political campaigns, and prosecutors said that $750,000 of those contributions were tied to personal benefits Menendez accepted.